Shaltz Farm Home

 |

 Small sheep farms often have a difficult time getting shearers.
 Zack began shearing our own sheep, then started getting calls from other shepherds in the area.
-Today he shears for small flocks (less than five sheep) all over northwest lower Michigan.
+He does NOT shear anymore.
 A sort of pictorial essay is below.

-Important: Please schedule your flock well in advance of shearing season (typically April and May are the busiest times around here).
+Important: Please schedule your flock well in advance of shearing season (typically April, as May is a busy time here).
 And do, please, have your sheep shorn in the spring.
-We get far too many calls from small flock owners in midsummer, whose sheep are gasping in the heat.
+We hear of too many calls from small flock owners in midsummer, whose sheep are gasping in the heat.
 Do your sheep a favor, get them out of their winter coats early!

-Some suggestions when you're getting ready for the shearer to visit your flock:
+Some suggestions when you're getting ready for any shearer to visit your flock:

-- Zack is still a beginning shearer.
-Allow at least 20 minutes per sheep.
+- Allow at least 20 minutes per sheep for movement, shearing and cleanup.

-- Let Zack know if there will be electricity available.
-He can also blade shear.
+- Let Shearer know if there will NOT be electricity available.
+Some are able to blade shear.

 - Choose a shearing area that is well lit but out of direct sunlight if possible.